riteshintro/riteshintro/README.md

 <h1 align="center">👋 Hello!
 I'm Ritesh Maurya</h1>
 <div>
   I’m a passionate software developer with a keen interest in crafting clean, efficient, and scalable code.
 I enjoy working across various technologies and building innovative solutions that solve real-world problems.
-Here’s a bit about me:<br>
+Here’s a bit about me:<br><br>
   <ul>
   <li>🧑‍💻 Core Skills: Proficient in [Primary Programming Languages/Technologies], with solid experience in [Frameworks, Libraries, or Tools].</li>
   <li>🚀 Projects: I love contributing to open-source projects and have worked on [mention key personal or professional projects briefly, e.g., “an e-commerce app,” “a real-time chat application”].</li>